JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

 I took the D train back home and got back just as the sun was setting.
 It was fall so the beach was empty and the breeze was calm and cool.
-The dusky sunlight was warm and welcoming as I walked along the elevated platform of the Ocean Parkway station to the staircase.
+The dusky sunlight was warm and welcoming as I walked along the elevated platform of the Ocean Parkway station to the staircase and headed downstaris to the street below.

 When I got to my building, I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
 I said as I headed back into my room.

-I took out the *Megalegs* flyer and looked it over.
-I had about $8 saved up at the time.
-Should I hit my dad up for the rest?
+I took out the *Megalegs* flyer and looked it over again.
+Since I was just a kid with a basic allowance, I had about $8 saved up at the time.
+Should I hit my dad up for the rest of the money I needed to get *Megalegs*?
 I dunno.

-“What is that?” my dad said as he brought a plate of food to my room.
+“What’s that?” my dad said as he brought a plate of food to my room.
 “It’s a new game,” I said as I passed the flyer over to him to check out.
 He looked it over and said, “$29?
 That’s expensive!”
 I simply shrugged in response and left it at that.

 Pretty sure my dad expected me to ask him for money to buy the game, but I didn’t ask him.
 Saving up money was not a strong point for me at that time and I already hit him up for advances on my allowance a lot already during the summer.